Malkoč Bey: Family

 Malkoč-beg had seven sons (Džafer, Osman, Omer, Ibrahim, Alija, Husein and Hasan) and one daughter (Hani).

 In the 1563 defter of the Sanjak of Pakrac it is mentioned that the captain of the region around river Sava was Husein, son of Malkoč-beg.
 According to Evliya Çelebi, Ibrahim built a mosque in Donji Vakuf.
 Together with his sons Džafer and Husein, Malkoč-beg fought against Christian armies on the territory between rivers Una and Kupa.
 Because of his successful conquests he was promoted to the position of sanjakbey.
 In 1562 he personally wrote a document in Dubrovnik, as sanjakbey of the Sanjak of Herzegovina.

-According to Šabanović, Malkoč-beg died on 26 October 1565 in Banja Luka, where he was buried beside his son Džafer who died five years earlier.
-According to Mazalić, Malkoč-beg died in 1562 in Pécs and was buried in the grave of his father.
+According to Šabanović, Malkoč-beg died on 26 October 1565 in Banja Luka, where he was buried beside his son Džafer-beg who died five years earlier.
+According to Mazalić, Malkoč-beg died in 1562 in Pécs and was buried in the grave of his father Kara Osman-beg.